 Now that we have some smoke flavor infused into the Mofu, time to see if we can put some grill marks on it, so over to the hot side of the grill:

 It takes a little longer to get good grill marks on tofu than on a steak, which was not something I expected.
 I was checking this every 30 seconds, expecting it to char really fast.
 I believe I let it sear for about 4-5 minutes before rotating and searing for another 4-5 before flipping over and repeating the process on the other side.
 I removed the garlic grilled tofu from the grill and plated it:

 But now we get down to the brass tacks.
 How was it?
 The garlic grilled tofu had a nice smoky flavor and there was a wonderful flavor crust, just like I would want in reverse seared steak or pork chop.
-The consistency of the inside of the tofu is sort of like a extremely hearty egg casserole.
-I really enjoyed it.
-I ate two of these that day and one more when I made them again on Fox2Now the following Saturday on my brand new Grill Dome as you can see in this video:
+The consistency of the inside of the tofu is sort of like an extremely hearty egg casserole.
+I enjoyed it.
+I ate two of these that day and one more when I made them again on a local TV news show the following Saturday.

 As a bonus, you can sear the other two sides, putting grill marks on all four long sides.
 It will actually concentrate the flavor of the tofu by drawing more moisture out.